 To spur R&D for novel and not fully mature conversion technologies, such as for example access to lignocellulose feedstock and power to liquid/solar fuels, and de-risk investments in new production facilities, a long-term perspective must be developed6.
 If this is not changed and a five to ten-year timeframe remains in place, new R&D and demonstration projects and initiatives to increase production capacity are hampered because:

-a) there is increased financial exposure for producers who do not write off all investments before the policy framework changes, and at the same time
+a) there is increased financial exposure for producers who do not write off all investments before the policy framework changes and at the same time

 b) there is a risk that frequently changing legislation and policies will lead to unacceptably high prices for the product c) radical innovative technologies are unable to access commercial finance.
-As a result, they will not reach full scale production without more comprehensive support in the form of grants, loan guarantees and public-private partnerships.
+As a result, they will not reach full-scale production without more comprehensive support in the form of grants, loan guarantees and public-private partnerships.
 This support is essential to enable the financing of first-of-a-kind facilities and to support the green jobs and growth that domestic production would bring.

 iv) Carbon leakage and distortions to a level playing field must be prevented.

 Regionally limited mandates always induce distortion of competition.
-Neither scope of mandate currently discussed is free of distortive effects.
-EU carriers could be adversely impacted by a mandate which does not apply to their competitors in equal measure.
+Neither scope of a mandate currently discussed is free of distortive effects.
+EU carriers could be adversely impacted by a mandate that does not apply to their competitors in equal measure.
 As regards non-EU competition, indirect flights (flights connecting through Europe) would be the worst affected.

 v) The aviation sector must have priority.